mattbierner/cube-gif/documentation/about.md

 ![](https://raw.githubusercontent.com/mattbierner/cube-gif/gh-pages/documentation/images/cube-slice-image.png)

-We can slice the gif cube at any angle like this to create interesting new
+We can slice the gif cube at any angle like this to create interesting new 3D shapes and 2D slices

 ![](https://raw.githubusercontent.com/mattbierner/cube-gif/gh-pages/documentation/images/slice-angled.png)

+# Controls

+## Camera Movement
+Click and drag anywhere outside the cube to rotate the camera about.
+Use the mousewheel to zoom in and out, and hold the right mouse button to pan about.

+The buttons in the top left corner of the view allow you to go to one of the standard camera views.